kenclaron/project-preview/README.md

 * **Safari** (9.0 or latest)

 ### Software
-* Any software using Blink 49 or latest
+* Any software using Blink 49 or latest (ex.
+Chromium, electron.js)
 * Any software using V8 4.9.385 or latest

 ## Dependencies